dkang22/pset-9/README.md

 If your opponent sends you to a completed local board with one or more free squares, you must play on that local board.
 If your opponent sends you to a completed local board with no free squares, you can play anywhere on the board.
 To make things a little easier for the players, you should highlight the local board in which they must play on each turn.
-As in ordinary Tic-Tac-Toe, a player wins a local board if he or she marks three consecutice squares: vertically, horizontally, or diagonally.
+As in ordinary Tic-Tac-Toe, a player wins a local board if he or she marks three consecutive squares: vertically, horizontally, or diagonally.
 A player wins the overall game if his or her local wins represent three consecutive local boards: vertically, horizontally, or diagonally.
 If all local boards have been completed without either player winning, the game ends in a tie.
 Remember, these are just the minimum requirements.
 My suggestion is that you spare no expense in making this game your own.
 Part of the grading process will be how desirable your game is to your peers.
 What makes a game desirable?
-User interface and user experience (affectionately known in the world of software developemnt as UI and UX).
+User interface and user experience (affectionately known in the world of software development as UI and UX).

 The user interface is how the application looks.
 This comes down to your structure and style.
 The user experience is more about the features your game supports, how well they are integrated, and how intuitive the game play is.